 The reemergence phenomenon, in which patients experience disturbing dreams as they emerge from ketamine-induced anesthesia, limits use of the drug for procedural sedation or elective anesthesia in adult patients.
 Reemergence phenomena are of less concern when ketamine is used for RSI, after which the patient is generally sedated with benzodiazepines for a substantial period.
 One study found that while dreams occurred frequently following sedative doses of ketamine, they were generally pleasant, and the frequency of reemergence phenomena and delirium was markedly reduced by concomitant use of a benzodiazepine .

-In one study, eight patients with traumatic brain injury and elevated ICP's, sedated with propofol, were given different doses of ketamine (1.5, 3, or 5 mg/kg) .
-ICP monitoring revealed an initial decline in ICP in all three groups, then slight ICP elevations at varying times in the lowest and highest dose groups (23 percent rise at 10 minutes in the 1.5 mg/kg group; 27 percent rise at 30 minutes in the 5 mg/kg group), but none in the intermediate dose group.
+●In an observational study, eight patients with traumatic brain injury and elevated ICP, who were sedated with propofol, were given different doses of ketamine (1.5, 3, or 5 mg/kg) .
+ICP monitoring revealed an initial decline in ICP in all three groups, then slight ICP elevations at varying times in the lowest and highest dose groups (23 percent rise at 10 minutes in the 1.5 mg/kg group; 27 percent rise at 30 minutes in the 5 mg/kg group), but no elevations in the intermediate dose group.
 Ketamine did not alter cerebral hemodynamics at any time.

-In another study, researchers randomly assigned 25 patients with traumatic brain injury (TBI) to sedation with either ketamine and midazolam or sufentanil and midazolam .
+●In a randomized trial, researchers assigned 25 patients with traumatic brain injury (TBI) to sedation with either ketamine and midazolam or sufentanil and midazolam .
 No significant differences in intracranial pressure or cerebral perfusion pressure were observed.
-A similar study of 24 patients with TBI or subarachnoid hemorrhage compared ketamine with fentanyl and found similar results .
+An observational study of 24 patients with TBI or subarachnoid hemorrhage compared sedation protocols using ketamine or fentanyl and reported similar results .

 On balance, evidence suggesting ketamine elevates ICP is weak, and evidence that harm might ensue is weaker.
 We believe ketamine is an appropriate induction agent for RSI in patients with suspected ICP elevation and normal blood pressure or hypotension.
 In patients with hypertension and suspected ICP elevation, ketamine should be avoided because of its tendency to further elevate blood pressure.